ObertoIsOBS/discord-oauth-application/README.md

 __guild__ The ID of the server the applications are for.

+__title__ The title of the application.
+E.g OBSLand Moderator Application

 __requiredRoles__ An array of role IDs applicants must have. **They must have all the roles here.**

 __allowedRoles__ An array of role IDs applicants must have at least one of.